If you want to build a video website homepage that stands out, you’ve come to the right place.

 - “Download and watch videos offline.”

-These are definitely important to mention, but they aren’t going to be make-or-break for potential customers.
-Instead, you need to talk to the emotional voice in their head.
+While they are definitely important to mention, you’ll still need to trigger the emotional voice in their head.

-You do this by highlighting the ways they will benefit from using your platform.
-This is what they get by using your platform, and by engaging with your premium content.
+You can do this by highlighting how people will actually benefit from using your platform and engaging with your premium content.